Effective Date: July 16, 2026

 We may share the information we collect for purposes described in this Notice and as outlined below:

-Service providers/processors: We use vendors under contracts limiting their use of data to help us operate the Program.
+Service providers/processors: We use vendors under contracts limiting their use of data to help us operate the Programs.
 Such vendors include:

-Meta (Pixel): Meta may receive measurement data as an independent controller/third party; see Meta's privacy policy for its practices and choices.
+- Meta (Pixel): Meta may receive data as an independent controller/third party; see Meta's privacy policy for its practices and choices.

-Public/municipal reporting: We may publish aggregated or anonymized insights.
-We will not disclose your email or postal address publicly, nor share your optional contact information or demographic responses in identifiable form without your consent or as required by law.
+Public/municipal reporting: We may publish aggregated or anonymized insights, and may quote or reproduce individual submissions as illustrative examples in research reports, articles, and public-facing materials.
+We will not disclose your email or political affiliation publicly, nor share your demographic responses in identifiable form without your consent or as required by law.
+Published examples may include limited non-identifying context such as a general region or state.
+Before publication, we review selected examples and remove or redact details that could reasonably identify you.

-Legal/security obligations: We may disclose information to comply with law, protect rights and safety, and maintain the integrity of the Program.
+Legal/security obligations: We may disclose information to comply with law, protect rights and safety, and maintain the integrity of the Programs.

 6.4 Cookies and Similar Technologies